jamieweb/results-whitelist/README.md

 # Google Search Results + Reddit Links Site Whitelist
 Chrome extension that highlights site links on Google/Reddit that have been whitelisted by the user.

-Designed to be an anti-typosquatting tool and to highlight known trusted sites.
+Designed to be an anti-typosquatting/anti-phishing tool and to highlight known trusted sites.

 Currently early in development and is not yet fully working or tested thoroughly.

+Link filtering is especially unreliable on the new style Reddit profiles due to the way that the page content is dynamically loaded.
+Legacy profiles work fine.

 ## Installation: